Prepare servicing strategy for Windows 10 updates

 Windows 10 spreads the traditional deployment effort of a Windows upgrade, which typically occurred every few years, over smaller, continuous updates.
 With this change, you must approach the ongoing deployment and servicing of Windows differently.
 A strong Windows 10 deployment strategy begins with establishing a simple, repeatable process for testing and deploying each feature update.
 Here’s an example of what this process might look like:

 - Configure test devices.
-Configure testing PCs in the Windows Insider Program so that Insiders can test feature updates before they’re available to the Current Branch (CB) servicing branch.
+Configure testing PCs in the Windows Insider Program so that Insiders can test feature updates before they’re available to the Semi-annual Channel.
 Typically, this would be a small number of test machines that IT staff members use to evaluate prereleased builds of Windows.
 Microsoft provides current development builds to Windows Insider members approximately every week so that interested users can see the functionality Microsoft is adding.
 See the section Windows Insider for details on how to enroll in the Windows Insider Program on a Windows 10 device.

 - Identify excluded PCs.
-For some organizations, special-purpose devices such as those used to control factory or medical equipment or run ATMs require a stricter, less frequent feature update cycle than CB or Current Branch for Business (CBB) can offer.
+For some organizations, special-purpose devices such as those used to control factory or medical equipment or run ATMs require a stricter, less frequent feature update cycle than the Semi-annual Channel can offer.
 For those machines, you must install Windows 10 Enterprise LTSB to avoid feature updates for up to 10 years.
 Identify these PCs, and separate them from the phased deployment and servicing cycles to help remove confusion for your administrators and ensure that devices are handled correctly.